stevebatcup/joan-arc-rock-video/visual tracks.md

 - Intimate acoustic moments AND explosive full-band energy
 - Audience energy (hands up, crowd presence)
 - Both vulnerable quiet and cathartic loud
+- All characters for this visual track have the aesthetic, clothing, hairstyle of the emo metal scene of the early 2000s

 **Color Palette:**
 - Stage lighting: blues, purples, deep reds